errbotio/errbot/docs/features.rst

 Multiple server back-ends
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Err has support for a number of different networks, and is architectured in a way that makes it relatively easy to write new back-ends in order to support more.
+Errbot has support for a number of different networks, and is architectured in a way that makes it relatively easy to write new back-ends in order to support more.
 Currently, the following networks are supported: